-Although Raw Development happens in software outside of the camera, it should not be considered as “Post Processing”, or confused with retouching.
-The RAW file needs to be “processed” to make it into a useable “final” file format.
+Although Raw Development happens in software, outside of the camera, it should not be considered as "Post Processing", or confused with retouching.
+The RAW file needs to be "processed" to make it into a useable "final" file format.
 So you need to process the file instead of the camera processing it.
-That’s why it’s called a RAW file.
-Get it?
+That's why it's called a RAW file after all.

-The advantage of this is that you make the decisions without throwing away any information.
-In addition to this you should be aware that you can’t adjust the RAW file.
-You can make “intermediate” files and “final” files from the RAW file (.PSDs, TIFFs and JPGs).
-This means that you can go back to the RAW file time and time again to make changes to the image and save it “as a copy”.
-So you can make lighter versions, darker versions, black and white versions etc, etc.
+The advantage of this is that "you make the decisions" without throwing away any information.
+In addition to this you should be aware that you can't adjust the RAW file.
+You make "intermediate" files and "final" files from the RAW file (.PSDs, TIFFs and JPGs).
+This means that you can go back to the RAW file time and time again to make changes to the image and save it "as a copy".
+So you can make lighter versions, darker versions, black and white versions etc.

 Anyway, Enough, Already!

 Below, I have added comparison images in a before and after format.
 I deliberately shot these frames to demonstrate what can be achieved when "processing" a RAW file.